MediaMath/scala-json/src/main/tut/README.md

 scala-json
 ==========
-Compile time JSON marshalling of primitive values and basic collections.
-Runtime marshalling is available, but not required.
+Compile time JSON marshalling of primitive values, case-classes, basic collections, and whatever you can imagine.
+* Extensible Accessor API.
+Serialize any type you want.
+* Produce normal looking Scala structures from any existing JSON API.
+* Produce pretty and human readable JSON.
+* Uses defaults correctly.
+* Extensible annotation API to make your accessors more dynamic.

 Getting Started
 ---------------